-Chris Pratt & Katherine Schwarzenegger Just Moved Closer To Anna Faris, & The Reason Why Is Total Co-Parenting Goals
+Chris Pratt & Katherine Schwarzenegger Moved Closer To Anna Faris For The Best Reason

 Chris Pratt and Katherine Schwarzenegger definitely have a lot to celebrate these days.
 In addition to being newly-engaged, the two have also moved in together, and are presumably having a great time settling in to their soon-to-be-married life.
 But while it might seem reasonable to expect that they would choose to move further away from his ex-wife, it turns out that Chris Pratt and Katherine Schwarzenegger just moved closer to Anna Faris, according to People, and there's actually a really great reason for that.